 For most business credit card issuers, employee cards can be added at no additional cost.

-The Ink Business Cash℠ Credit Card, offered by Chase, gives business owners the ability to earn 5% cash back rewards on all purchases made at office supply stores, and phone, cable, and internet services.
-While the bonus rewards categories are limited to the first $25,000 in spending each year, spending in these categories has the potential to result in substantial rewards over time.
+The Ink Business Cash® Credit Card, offered by Chase, gives business owners the ability to earn 5% cash back rewards on all purchases made at office supply stores, and phone, cable, and internet services.
+While the bonus rewards categories are limited to the first $25,000 in spending each year, there is the potential for substantial rewards over time.

 American Express Blue Business Cash Card

 With the American Express Blue Business Cash™ Card (formerly known as the American Express SimplyCash Plus Business), account owners earn 2% cash back on all eligible purchases, up to $50,000 per calendar year.
 They don’t have to worry about activating categories or calculate where their cash back is going (it is automatically applied to your statement).
 They also don’t have to worry about an annual fee (See Rates & Fees).

 Additionally, the Blue Business Cash Card, one of the best business credit cards for office supplies, comes with Expanded Buying Power.
 This gives cardholders the ability to spend beyond their credit limit.
 While the amount you are able to spend is not unlimited, it can be improved should you need it.
 The amount will adjust with your usage of the card, your history regarding payments, your credit record, and your financial resources that American Express is able to review, among other things.

 Chase and American Express are not the only business credit card issues.
 Discover, Citi, Bank of America, and Capital One (like the Capital One Spark Business cards) all offer business credit cards with rewards programs.
 However, each differs slightly from the next.
 Generally, though, earning rewards can result in substantial savings for the business.